khcarlso/openscoring/README.md

 [back to top](#table-of-contents)

 ## metric
-Retrieves model metrics for one (if model name supplied) or all (if no argument) deployed models.
+Retrieves model metrics for one or all deployed models depending on whether the `model` parameter is passed.

 This action equires administrative rights on the openscoring server.
 See openscoring documentation for details.